 Overshadowed somewhat by Kaka as time wore on, Rui Costa was the original ethereal playmaker in Milan’s midfield of the 2000s.

 Don’t really need to argue the case for this one, do we?

+The last time we took a stab at putting this one together, we opted for Didier Drogba to partner Ronaldo up top.
 It often feels like that Chelsea team from Ancelotti’s first season doesn’t get the credit it deserves having been somewhat overshadowed by the attacking exploits of Pep Guardiola’s Manchester City.

 Drogba, who scored 37 goals in 43 appearances in all competitions as Ancelotti’s Blues completed a Premier League and FA Cup double in 2009-10.

 But sorry Didier, unstoppable as you were at your peak, prime Benzema has since surpassed you.
 He produced his career-best campaign in 2021-22 under Ancelotti and will surely soon be awarded the Ballon d’Or for his role in Los Blancos’ Champions League and La Liga double.